-Step 11: Placing the Gas Holder Tank and Finish
+Step 11: Place the Gas Holder Tank and Finish

-Your bio-digester should be ready to begin making the environment a better place.
-But bite you place a pat on your shoulder, it's time you do a trial run to see if at all it's functional.
+Your biodigester should be ready to begin making the environment a better place.
+But before you pat yourself on your shoulder, it's time you do a trial run to see if at all it's functional.

-Step 12: Feeding and Testing the Biogas Plant
+Step 12: Feed and Test the Biogas Plant

 Add in the water you want to add from cow dung, laundry water, toilet flush, or whatever.
 Remember you can many feeds the tank or you can use the waste from the house.
 Do not use any chemicalized or treated water as it will kill the microorganisms eating away the organic matter.
 Leave it overnight with the heat and await it see if anything will happen.